Louisiana Highway 16: History

 In the original Louisiana Highway system in use between 1921 and 1955, LA 16 was part of several different routes, including State Route 331 from the western terminus to Port Vincent; State Route 131 to Denham Springs; State Route 337 to Watson; State Route 103 to Amite City; State Route 35 to Franklinton; and State Route 469 to Sun.
-These highways were joined together under the single designation of LA 16 when the Louisiana Department of Highways renumbered the state highway system in 1955.
+These highways were joined under the single designation of LA 16 when the Louisiana Department of Highways renumbered the state highway system in 1955.

 Despite its length, the alignment of LA 16 has remained virtually the same since the 1955 renumbering.
 Alterations to the route have been limited to the smoothing of some curves, the replacement of bridges, and the addition of lanes in urban areas.

 In 2008, an approximately 3–4 mi stretch of LA 16 in the Denham Springs and Watson areas was widened from two to four lanes.
 This was in response to the large amount of daily traffic the area experienced in the past decade.
 (Watson was at one time in the early 2000s the largest growing area in the state of Louisiana).